Cadmus

 |---|---|

-cadmus-setup-native | Build MuPDF for native development (run once) |
+cargo xtask setup-native | Build MuPDF for native development (run once) |

-cargo test | Run the test suite |
+cargo xtask test | Run the test suite across the feature matrix |

-./run-emulator.sh | Run the emulator |
+cargo xtask run-emulator | Run the emulator |

-cadmus-build-kobo | Build for Kobo device (Linux only) |
+cargo xtask build-kobo | Cross-compile for Kobo device (Linux only) |

 cadmus-dev-otel | Run emulator with OpenTelemetry instrumentation |